RichardKaranuMbuti/Hello-world/README.md

 HOW TO USE:
 This is an example of how you may give instructions on setting up your project locally.

-Modify this file to match your project and remove sections that don't apply.

-REQUIRED SECTIONS:
-- Table of Contents
-- About the Project
-  - Built With
-  - Live Demo
-- Getting Started
-- Authors
-- Future Features
-- Contributing
-- Show your support
-- Acknowledgements
-- License

 After you're finished please remove all the comments and instructions!
 -->